superhero-match/superhero-chat/README.md

 Superhero Match is an open source dating app.

 ## superhero-chat
-This micro-service is responsible for handling chat functionality.
+This micro-service is responsible for handling the chat functionality.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `superheromatch@gmail.com`.